IL2HorusTeam/il2fb-game-log-parser/README.rst

 Known events
 ------------

-This library supportes the vast majority of events produced by dedicated server.
+This library supports the vast majority of events produced by dedicated server.

 To see their list, go to the `demo page`_ and click